What is CBD and What is Hemp Extract?

 Aches and Pains

 Discomfort in the body is often the result of inflammation.
 CB2 receptors are found with the greatest density in the spleen.
 The spleen handles the filtering of old blood cells to assist in boosting the body’s immunity.
 The spleen is also responsible for producing an anti-inflammatory response.
-When assisted by CBD, this response can be greater.
+When assisted by cannabinoids, this response can be greater.

 That being said, we are often our own worst enemy when it comes to inflammation.
 It is a warning sign produced by the body rather than a direct disease or illness correlation.
 Inflammation can be stress-induced (mental or physical), nutrition-related or be derived from environmental toxins.
 These are areas we can control.